 Martha \m(a)-rtha, mar-tha\ as a girls' name is pronounced MAR-tha.
 It is of Aramaic origin, and the meaning of Martha is "lady; mistress of the house".
 Biblical: the sister of Mary and Lazarus.
 She is patron saint of the helping professions.
 The name was revived by and popular with the Puritans.
 Lifestyle maven Martha Stewart; First Lady Martha Washington; dancer Martha Graham; Martha "Calamity" Jane Burke; actress Martha Plimpton.

-Martha▼ has 33 variant forms: Maarva, Marfa, Marhta, Mariet, Marit, Mart, Marta▼, Marte, Martella, Martelle, Marth, Marthe, Marthena, Marthine, Marthini, Marthy, Marti, Martie, Martina▼, Martita, Martje, Martta, Marty, Martynne, Martyne, Marva▼, Mata, Matha, Matti, Mattie▼, Mirtha, Pat▼ and Pattie▼.
+Martha▼ has 33 variants: Maarva, Marfa, Marhta, Mariet, Marit, Mart, Marta▼, Marte, Martella, Martelle, Marth, Marthe, Marthena, Marthine, Marthini, Marthy, Marti, Martie, Martina▼, Martita, Martje, Martta, Marty, Martyne, Martynne, Marva▼, Mata, Matha, Matti, Mattie▼, Mirtha, Pat▼ and Pattie▼.

-Displayed below is the baby name popularity of the name Martha for girls.
-Martha reached its highest rank of #18 in the U.S. then, and is currently at #735.
+Charted below is the birth name popularity of Martha for girls.
+Martha reached its top rank of #18 in the U.S. then, and is currently at #735.
 (Top 1000 Birth Names Records, 2014)

-Martha▼ is also pronounced similarly to Meertha.
+Martha▼ is alike in pronunciation to Meertha.
 Other suggested similar baby names are Bartha, Eartha, Maretta, Marita, Marsha▼, Martia, Mirta, Myrta▼ and Myrtia.
-These names tend to be less commonly used than Martha.
+These names tend to be less frequently used than Martha.